 It’s Not All About Getting on Major Playlists

 Everyone has their sights set on the biggest playlists curated by Spotify but not so fast!
 Brian Popowitz shared “The data has informed Spotify.
-We have an artist that is performing well and not on any major playlist – the song is peaking and we are not actively promoting it at all.
-It gets into people’s weekly suggestions and they stream it and it grows on it’s own organically in the Spotify ecosystem.
+We have an artist that is performing well and not on any major playlist.
+The song is peaking and we are not actively promoting it at all.
+It gets into people’s weekly suggestions and they stream it and it grows on its own organically in the Spotify ecosystem.
 This is the “new” music economy.
-Spotify built an algorithm that is derived from the footprint of an artist.
-So many things come into play.
+Spotify built an algorithm that is derived from the footprint of an artist.”

 Spotify is a Long Game

 Jason Jones added that this is a long game: “Do not be afraid of slow but consistent growth” don’t be impatient.
 Sometimes you can start off on a branded playlist ‘The Sound of’ and you have to show growth of performance w/in those and this may take 4-5 months.”Look at your historical data and see what causes spikes.